 If you live 4 miles, or more, away from The Sixth Form and do not qualify for the Greater Manchester 'Our Pass' there may be some financial assistance available towards Travel Costs.
 Please enquire at Student Information.

-Please contact the staff in the Student Information Centre for help with your bursary application
+Please contact the staff in the Student Information Centre for help with your bursary application the following benefits:

 Further Education Free Meals Fund